 You have a few options for how to make your systems talk to each other.
 The simplest is often a native integration, which is a pre-built connection offered by one of the software providers.
 Another popular route is using a third-party platform that acts as a bridge between your apps.
 For more complex needs, you can build a custom solution using Application Programming Interfaces (APIs).
 Think of APIs as special connectors that allow different software to communicate directly.
 The right method depends on your budget, technical resources, and the specific tools you’re connecting.
 Start by checking for native integrations, as they are typically the easiest to set up and maintain.

-Set Up Data Governance and Monitoring
+Establish Clear Data Governance and Monitoring

 Data governance sounds complicated, but it’s really just about setting rules for your data.
 It ensures that information is consistent and trustworthy across all your connected systems.
 For example, you need to decide how a field like "customer name" or "deal stage" will be understood and formatted in both your CRM and your sales engagement platform.
 A key part of this is establishing a "source of truth" for different data points, so if there’s a conflict, everyone knows which system is correct.
 Once the integration is live, you’ll also need to monitor it to catch any sync errors or issues before they cause major headaches.